SupremeCommanderMaps/BeachSurvivalEE/README.md

 * Made resource spawning adaptive: only mexes and hydros for present players are spawned
 * Paragons are now disabled by default, which can be changed via a new lobby option
 * Improved in-game notification messages, especially for people playing with split screen across two monitors
+* Added ability to increase and decrease the damage multiplier of enemy units during the game via hotkey
+* Added ability to display map settings via hotkey
 * Fixed bug that prevented display of wave frequency and auto reclaim settings at the start of the game
-* Added ability to display map settings via hotkey

 ### Entropy Edition 4